liip-forks/drupal-ldap/ldap_user/README.developers.txt

 ==========================================
-Summary of how synching and provisioning events are handled
+A. Summary of how synching and provisioning events are handled
 ==========================================

 -------------------